For Developers

 InventorMeta.
 It's a net10.0 library with zero external dependencies - drop it into your

-own app, service or Inventor add-in and read Inventor files directly.
+own app, service or Inventor add-in and read Inventor and STEP files directly.

 The packaged viewer ships on the Microsoft Store; to build any of the three projects yourself, read on.